-Over recent years there have been a number of distinct changes that we have observed as it relates to how protective intelligence teams operate across all industries.
+Over recent years there have been a number of distinct changes that we have observed as it relates to how corporate security teams operate across all industries.

 First, the makeup of our investigative teams has begun to change in light of the new demands of our intelligence programs.
 Second, technology and data have grown to play a significant role in how our programs operate and how they are evaluated.
-Third, corporate protective intelligence programs are undergoing a maturing stage – becoming more standardized like other legacy programs.
-All of these evolving points influence our day to day work and we foresee their impact continuing to grow in the future.
+Third, corporate security programs are undergoing a maturing stage – becoming more standardized like other legacy programs.
+All of these evolving points influence our day-to-day work, and we foresee their impact continuing to grow in the future.

 The composition of our teams has become notably younger, more academic, and more tech-savvy.
-This is easily evident if you conduct a simple search on LinkedIn for roles relating to protective intelligence, or if you attend any industry conference such as ATAP or AIRIP.
-The professionals executing work in protective intelligence programs and those leading teams increasingly fit the bill noted above – and this has its advantages for several reasons.
+This is easily evident if you conduct a simple search on LinkedIn for roles relating to corporate security or if you attend any industry conference such as ATAP or AIRIP.
+The professionals executing work in corporate security programs and those leading teams increasingly fit the bill noted above – and this has its advantages for several reasons.

 Technology’s Growing Role

-The role that technology plays in our protective intelligence programs has grown increasingly, along with the required technical knowledge of our operational team members.
+The role that technology plays in our corporate security programs has grown increasingly, along with the required technical knowledge of our operational team members.

 Think about this…

-Can any enterprise claim to have an adequate protective intelligence program if they don’t have dedicated technologies for social listening, incident monitoring, investigations and case management, asset tracking, secure communications, proprietary data sources for researching persons of interest, and a travel risk solution?
+Can any enterprise claim to have an adequate corporate security program if they don’t have dedicated technologies for social listening, incident monitoring, investigations and case management, asset tracking, secure communications, proprietary data sources for researching persons of interest, and a travel risk solution?

 Although these technology solutions tend to require hours of training and time in each system to maximize their use, they bring significant advantages with them.
 Each of these tools saves hours of manual, tedious work, freeing trained analysts to tackle the most demanding work requiring their expertise and creativity, such as dedicating more time to comprehensively investigating direct threats to assets.

-Since corporate protective intelligence programs are a relatively new phenomenon, they are naturally undergoing an observable maturing stage.
-Previously, it was commonplace to have the most savvy member of the executive protection team hold an investigative function as a secondary responsibility.
-However, with an emphasis on proactive security, it is becoming increasingly difficult for any program manager to confidently state that they are taking the most prudent steps possible, when so few resources are actually dedicated to proactive security measures.
+Since corporate security programs are a relatively new phenomenon, they are naturally undergoing an observable maturing stage.
+Previously, it was commonplace to have the savviest member of the executive protection team hold an investigative function as a secondary responsibility.
+However, with an emphasis on proactive security, it is becoming increasingly difficult for any program manager to confidently state that they are taking the most prudent steps possible when so few resources are actually dedicated to proactive security measures.

-We are slowly starting to see fewer hybrid (field) executive protection / intelligence roles, less use of spreadsheets & Google Docs as case management tools, and more professional & dedicated approaches to protective intelligence.
+We are slowly starting to see fewer hybrid (field) executive protection/intelligence roles, less use of spreadsheets & Google Docs as case management tools, and more professional & dedicated approaches to corporate security.

 For example, these questions come to mind: